TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Slime Suit**

 * Slimeskull is a new helmet made from a mob head and enderslime.
-Different heads grant different abilities
+Different heads grant different abilities.
+* Slimelytra is a modifiable elytra from an elytra and enderslime.
+* Slimeshell is leggings made from a shulker shell and enderslime.
+Its ability is not yet implemented, so for now it just grants protection (since the shell is hard).
-* Slimeboots are more expensive now, but also support modifiers and grant leaping I
+* Slimeboots are more expensive now, but also support modifiers and grant leaping I.

 ### Modifiers